 Human and dog glioma pathology have many similarities, which means that dogs could provide the best model yet to help scientists understand these types of cancer.

 Prof. Roel Verhaak at Jackson Laboratories in Maine has found that gliomas in dogs may help scientists better understand the complex pathology of diffuse gliomas.

-The team published their findings in Cancer Cell.
+The team published their findings in

 The team aimed to identify whether glioma tumors developed in the same way in dogs and humans.